crosetto/AutomaticDifferentiation/README.md

 };
 constexpr auto x=p();
 ```
-We can also define a constant representing the constant coefficient in the polynomial
+We can also define constants representing the coefficients in the polynomial
 ```C++
 template <typename T>
 struct s_c{